jmaronas/prhltgpu.software.installation/README.md

 **Author**: Juan Maroñas Molano (jmaronasm@gmail.com) (jmaronas@prhlt.upv.es) (maquinas.prhlt@gmail.com)

-**Date**: 06-07-2020
+**Date**: 04-12-2020

 This is a file describing the repository of installation of the PRHLTGPUs.
 This is a new repository, building up from the previous one.
 I have basically erase some unuseful files in order to lighten the repository.
 This way of working with the PRHLTGPUS started on 2nd March 2018.

 The repository has been partially uploaded to Github.
 Here I only upload the README file explaining how things are done and some software installation examples, within the current installation framework.
 If you wish to have access to all the necessary files (software and installation scripts), please send me an email.
 If you wish to add an example on how to install any toolkit, within the current installation framework, make a pull request.

-Up to this moment, I used to install many machine learning softwares to be used by all the users (such as Kaldi).
+Up to this moment, I used to install many machine learning software to be used by all the users (such as Kaldi).
 However, this is time consuming if we take into account how much of this software is then used.
 For that reason, I just now provide  support for python3.x, cuda>10 , cudnn, linux libraries and some more things.
 For a description on the software installed by using this repository, please see the pdf file [here](https://github.com/jmaronas/prhltgpu.software.installation/blob/master/maquinas_prhlt_version_github.pdf).
 For examples on how to install typicall machine learning toolkits, please see section **2.1 EXAMPLES** in this README file.

 For the PRHLT members, the rest of information: accounts distribution and so on can be found in the intranet as always.

+In file named **completePackage.txt** in this repository, you can find all the dependencies and programs installed in the machines.
+To install this in your computer just run: `apt-get install -y < completePackage.txt`

+Note that the information displayed in this repository can be used to set up machines that will later use SLURM manager as example.
+This repository just shows how to install and set up machines and additionally provides (request by email) scripts to monitor users in each machine (which can be useful if you cant set up slurm because your machines cannot be connected through a high speed internet link.)